Tokugawa Hidetada: Military achievements (1593–1605)

 In 1595, Hidetada married Oeyo of the Oda clan and they had two sons, Tokugawa Iemitsu and Tokugawa Tadanaga.
 They also had several daughters, one of whom, Senhime, married twice.
 The other daughter, Kazuko hime, married Emperor Go-Mizunoo (of descent from the Fujiwara clan).

 Knowing his death would come before his son Toyotomi Hideyori came of age, Hideyoshi named five regents—one of whom was Hidetada's father, Ieyasu—to rule in his son's place.
 Hideyoshi hoped that the bitter rivalry among the regents would prevent any one of them from seizing power.
 But after Hideyoshi died in 1598 and Hideyori became nominal ruler, the regents forgot all vows of eternal loyalty and were soon vying for control of the nation.
 Tokugawa Ieyasu was one of the strongest of the five regents, and began to rally around himself an Eastern faction.
 A Western faction rallied around Ishida Mitsunari.
 The two factions clashed at the Battle of Sekigahara in 1600.
 Ieyasu won decisively, which set the stage for Tokugawa rule.

 Hidetada had led 16,000 of his father's men in a campaign to contain the Western-aligned Uesugi clan in Shinano.
 Ieyasu then ordered Hidetada to march to Sekigahara in anticipation of the decisive battle against the Western faction.
 But the Sanada clan managed to tie down Hidetada's force, so he arrived too late to assist in his father's narrow but decisive victory.
-Hidetada and Ieyasu's relationship never recovered.
+Ieyasu was incensed with Hidetada and was only convinced by his advisors not to punish his son.
 On 3 December 1601, Hidetada's first son, Chōmaru (長丸), was born to a young maiden from Kyoto named Onatsu.
 In September 1602, Chōmaru fell ill and died; his funeral was held at Zōjō-ji temple in Shibe.

 In 1603 Emperor Go-Yōzei granted Ieyasu the title of shōgun.
 Thus Hidetada became the heir to the shogunate.